 FINANCIAL AND OPERATIONAL REVIEW

-During the year under review, the Company has achieved Net Sales/Revenue from operation of Rs.
-12,923.58 lacs as against Rs.12,131.48 lacs in previous year registering an increase of 6.13%.
-The Company incurred a loss of Rs.
-6,834.14 lacs as against Rs.
-8,764.26 lacs in the previous year.
+During the year under review, the Company has achieved Net Sales/Revenue from operation of 29,847.17 Lacs as against 10,004.71 Lacs in previous year registering an increase of 198.33%.
+The Company incurred a profit of 589.05 Lacs as against loss of (874.29) Lacs in the previous year.
 The losses are mainly attributed due to liquidity crunches and increase in input cost.
+The Company has managed to contain the EBIDTA level profit at 1258.91 Lacs by curtailing costs.

 In view of the losses incurred by the Company, the Directors of the Company do not recommend any dividend for the financial year 2021-22.

-The Board met Six (6) times during the year, the details of which are given in the Corporate Governance Report that forms part of this Annual Report.
+The Board met eight (8) times during the year, the details of which are given in the Corporate Governance Report that forms part of this Annual Report.
 The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 CHANGES IN SHARE CAPITAL AND MEMORANDUM OF ASSOCIATION